 Falls from windows are more common than people might think.
-According to the Consumer Product Safety Commission, about eight children under age 5 die each year from falling out a window, and more than 3,300 are injured seriously enough to go to the hospital.
+According to a report by SafeKids Worldwide, an average of eight children age 5 and younger die and more than 3,300 are injured each year from falling out of windows.

-The Window Safety Task Force offers these suggestions to help protect children:
+The Window Safety Task Force offers these tips to help protect children from accidental window falls: